SpookyIluha/normalmap_ucodetest/README.md

 # normalmap_ucodetest
-An assembly test to port the normal map function to RSP
+An assembly test to port the normal map function to Libdragon RSP